-4. Child Protection Procedure
+2.6 Child Protection Procedures

-The following procedures apply to all staff working in the Trust and will be covered by training to enable staff to understand their role and responsibility.
+The following procedures apply to all staff working in the Trust and will be covered by training to enable staff to understand their roles and responsibilities.

 The prime concern at all stages must be the interests and safety of the child.
 Where there is a conflict of interest between the child and an adult, the interests of the child must be paramount.